coffeye/xpod/readme.md

 ### Modifications
 To enable SD card functionality, following modifications are required
 * Navigate to the folder where the Arduino libraries are installed.
-Usually this will be under Documents/Arduino/libraries
+Usually this will be under Documents/Arduino/libraries on Windows OS.
 * Inside this directory, open 'SdFat_-_Adafruit_Fork\src\SdFatConfig.h' file and change '#define SPI_DRIVER_SELECT 0' to '#define SPI_DRIVER_SELECT 2'
 * Save and close the file.